About the Orchestra

 Formed in November 1999, the London Shostakovich Orchestra is one of the capital’s most exciting amateur ensembles.
 For most of that time, our conductor has been Christopher Cox, and our Leader, Jonathan Lee.
 The inaugural concert on 13th May 2000, in which the main work was Shostakovich’s 10th Symphony drew praise from audience and critics alike.
 One listener commented that he was

 “astonished by the extremely high standard of performance and interpretation.”

 The orchestra exists to provide serious muisicians with the opportunity to rehearse and perform symphonic repertoire to a high standard, with particular emphasis on the works of Dmitri Dmitrovich Shostakovich, his contemporaries and other Russian composers.
 Drawing its membership mainly but not exclusively from the London amateur and semi-professional musical communities, enthusiastic players of a good standard are warmly invited to apply for membership.

 The Symphony Cycle

 We achieved our original objective of performing all of Shostakovich’s symphonies with our concert on 8 March 2014 featuring Symphony No 14.
-Our most recent concert on 25 April 2015 featured a repeat performance of Symphony No 10, fifteen years after our inaugural concert.
-We’ve also performed Symphonies No. 5 and 8 more than once, and will be performing Symphony No. 7 again on 12 November this year.
+Our most recent concert on 12 November 2016 featured a repeat performance of Symphony No 7, together with Ballet Suite No 2.
+We’ve also performed Symphonies No. 5 and 8 more than once.

 Shostakovich’s symphonic works are an expensive undertaking for an amateur orchestra, so if you would like to come and hear us play, we would very much appreciate your support!
 At present, the orchestra is funded only from players’ contributions and ticket sales.
 Alternatively, if you would be interested in making a donation towards the costs of our activities, sponsoring a future event or sponsoring this website, we’d be more than happy to hear from you!